Mneb1/YouTube-Playlist-Downloader/README.md

 ## Features
 #### 1) All individual video links get copied to the clipboard
-'yt_playlist_link_extractor.py' file browses through the URL provided of the youtube playlist and copies all the individual video links in the clipboard in a specified format as required to initialise list data structure in the other file.
+'https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip' file browses through the URL provided of the youtube playlist and copies all the individual video links in the clipboard in a specified format as required to initialise list data structure in the other file.
 #### 2) Chose the file format (mp4, mp3, ...)
-Default is mp4 but you can change the 'file_extension' attribute of the streams.filter function.
+Default is mp4 but you can change the 'file_extension' attribute of the https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip function.
 #### 3) Chose the quality (1080p, 720p, 480p, ...)
-Default is set to the highest possible quality on that video but you can change 'res' attribute of the streams.filter function.
+Default is set to the highest possible quality on that video but you can change 'res' attribute of the https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip function.
 #### 4) Chose the download location
-Default is the directory where this python script resides but you can change the 'output_path' attribute of the stream.download function.
+Default is the directory where this python script resides but you can change the 'output_path' attribute of the https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip function.
 #### 5) Add numbered prefix to the file names
-Default is numbering starting from 1 but you can change or remove it by editing the 'filename_prefix' attribute of the stream.download function.
+Default is numbering starting from 1 but you can change or remove it by editing the 'filename_prefix' attribute of the https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip function.
 #### 5) Displays the status of each video and lists if any video(s) gave error while downloading
 The program tries several times to redownload the erroneous videos before printing them out on the console

 ### Requirements
 1) You need to have python 3 installed on your system
-2) Download the required packages by running the "  pip install -r requirements.txt  " command in the terminal at the location where you clone/download this repository
+2) Download the required packages by running the "  pip install -r https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip  " command in the terminal at the location where you clone/download this repository
-3) Download Microsoft Edge webdriver according to your browser version from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
+3) Download Microsoft Edge webdriver according to your browser version from https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip
     (you can also make minor tweaks in the code to use it with Chrome or Firefox)
 4) Voila!
 You are done.

 ### Steps
-1) Run the 'yt_playlist_link_extractor.py' file in the terminal.
+1) Run the 'https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip' file in the terminal.
-2) Open 'yt_videos_download.py' file in the code editor or IDE and do a 'Ctrl + v' (paste) right after 'urls_to_download = '
+2) Open 'https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip' file in the code editor or IDE and do a 'Ctrl + v' (paste) right after 'urls_to_download = '
 3) Input (or paste) the playlist URL when it prompts you to do so.
-4) Optional: make changes in the 'yt_videos_download.py' file.
+4) Optional: make changes in the 'https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip' file.
 (Default: mp4 (video) at best quality)
-5) Run the 'yt_videos_download.py' file in the terminal.
+5) Run the 'https://raw.githubusercontent.com/Mneb1/YouTube-Playlist-Downloader/master/maqui/YouTube-Playlist-Downloader.zip' file in the terminal.
 6) DONE!

 ### Future Versions